Energy and Water Consumption

 : Water used for energy transfer (cooling, heating), which is kept in a network separated from industrial water and which can be released back to receiving waters (rivers, lakes) without further treatment.

-Industrial water consumption, closely related to production volume, capacity use and product mix, amounted to 6.7 million cubic meters in 2015, up 10 % on 2014.
-The peak in year 2012 is related a single site in the US with high water use, acquired in late 2011 and divested by end of 2012.
+Industrial water consumption, closely related to production volume, capacity use and product mix, amounted to 7.2 million cubic meters in 2016, essentially level with 2014 (-0.4%).
+The peak in year 2012 is related to one site in the US with high water use, acquired in late 2011 and divested by end of 2012.

 Industrial water consumption of all Lonza sites active in the respective year.

-With one exception, all current Lonza manufacturing sites are using closed-loop cooling water systems with heat dissipation by means of airflow cooling towers.
+All current Lonza manufacturing sites but Visp are using closed-loop cooling water systems with heat dissipation by means of airflow cooling towers.
 The large chemical complex at Visp (CH) makes use of the waters of the nearby river Rhone to dissipate non-recoverable heat by heat exchangers.
 This process is strictly regulated and monitored in order to stay within permitted heat levels to protect the river ecosystem.

-In order to show trends of the cooling water use over time and unmasked by the large water volumes used at Visp, the graph shows the cooling water consumption of all Lonza manufacturing plants without the 'flow-through' sites of Visp and, in 2012, Brandenburg.
-Notably after the acqusition of Arch Chemicals Inc. in late 2011, the industrial water use has sharply risen to values short of 1 million cubic meter.
-We reinforced our water conservation activities where opportunities could be realized, and the decline by -9 % in 2014 and -1.3 % in 2015 are positive signs, that our water conservation efforts show the desired results.
+In order to show trends of the cooling water use over time, unmasked by the large water volumes used at Visp, the graph shows the cooling water consumption of all Lonza manufacturing plants without the 'flow-through' sites of Visp and, in 2012, Brandenburg.
+Notably after the acqusition of Arch Chemicals Inc. in late 2011, the industrial water use has risen to values around 0.5 million cubic meter.
+We reinforced our water conservation activities where opportunities could be realized, and the decline since 2014 is remarkable.